A Reminder of an Old Love…

 This series One Step Beyond (1959-61) is another of these supernatural series.
 All of these stories differed from the Twilight Zone as were based on true events.
 The 3 seasons long series has an impressive cast list including Donald Pleasence, Veronica Cartwright, Christopher Lee, Cloris Leachman, William Shatner and Louise Fletcher.

-The story tells briefly of how one snowy night, alcoholic Ellen Grayson, invites her graying husband, Harry to their mountain top holiday home.
-She tells him she’s stopped drinking, but wants to have a divorce.
+The story tells briefly of how one snowy night, alcoholic Ellen Grayson, invites her greying husband, Harry to their mountain top holiday home.
+She tells him she’s stopped drinking but wants to have a divorce.
 He tells how they became strangers to each other, and they fight.

 This now an actress and series I will definitely revisit… starting with those other star roles in this series and Fontaine’s appearances both before and after this show.
 In an ironic twist of fate, with One Step Beyond the name of this crazy but true series, this was the title of a musical track in the 1980s for a group called Madness.

 This TV episode was reviewed for The Wonderful World of Cinema and In the Good Old Days of Classic Hollywood‘s Joan Fontaine’s Centenary Blogathon.
 Other reviews with this cast include Warren Beatty who also stars in Suspicion, Bonnie and Clyde and Heaven Can Wait.
 Joan Fontaine also starred in The Alfred Hitchcock Hour, The Love Boat and Hotel.
 John Newland the host of this show also directed episodes of Fantasy Island, Star Trek, The Spy with My Face and The Man from UNCLE.